willgbryan/reach_analytics/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of [Docker](https://docs.docker.com/get-docker/).
 - You have a Windows, Linux, or Mac machine.
-(Please state if other OS are supported.)
 - You have read the related documentation or sections.

 ## Installation